 Servicing fee income, which is reported on the income statement in service charges and fees, is recorded for fees earned for servicing loans.
 The fees are based on a contractual percentage of the outstanding principal; or a fixed amount per loan and are recorded as income when earned.
 The amortization of mortgage servicing rights is netted against loan servicing fee income.
-Servicing fees totaled \$337,000 and \$328,000 for the years ended June 30, 2020 and 2019.
+Servicing fees totaled \$450,000 and \$337,000 for the years ended June 30, 2021 and 2020, and are included in service charges and fees in the income statement.
 Late fees and ancillary fees related to loan servicing are not material.

 Company Owned Life Insurance: Life insurance plans are provided for certain executive officers on a split dollar basis.
 The Company is the owner of the split dollar policies.
 The officers are entitled to a sum equal to two times the employee's annual salary at death, if actively employed.
 The Company is entitled to the remainder of the death proceeds.
 The employees have the right to designate a beneficiary(s) to receive their share of the proceeds payable upon death.
 The Company records company owned life insurance at the amount that can be realized under the insurance contract at the balance sheet date, which is the cash surrender value adjusted for other charges or other amounts due that are probable at settlement.
-The cash surrender value of these life insurance policies, life insurance policies related to the Company's Salary Continuation Plan and other company owned life insurance policies totaled approximately \$9,159,000 and \$8,868,000 as of June 30, 2020 and 2019.
+The cash surrender value of these life insurance policies, life insurance policies related to the Company's Salary Continuation Plan and other company owned life insurance policies totaled approximately \$9,460,000 and \$9,159,000 as of June 30, 2021 and 2020.